jonathonsim/niwa_freshwater_fish_database_convertor/README.md

 # How to use
-- Download the NIWA database from https://nzffdms.niwa.co.nz/search.
+1. Download the NIWA database from https://nzffdms.niwa.co.nz/search.
 Choose 'CSV' as the output format and leave the other search fields blank
+2. Install this code
 ````
 git clone https://github.com/jonathonsim/niwa_freshwater_fish_database_convertor.git
 cd niwa_freshwater_fish_database_convertor